feross/feross.org/_posts/2019-08-28-funding-experiment-recap.md

 We should set our goals higher than *subsistence*.
 Folks who work on open source have a right to *thrive* and to be fairly compensated for our labor.

 Remember: most open source maintainers can get a six-figure job relatively easily (in the SF bay area) where they're just helping one company instead of helping the public.
 The opportunity cost is huge.
-They should be able to do what they want and help the public without making such a difficult choice.
+We should be able to do what we want to help the public without making such a difficult choice.

 ### Do we dare to hope for something better?